htcondor/htcondor/docs/classad-attributes/classad-types.rst

 ClassAd attributes vary, depending on the entity producing the ClassAd.
 Therefore, each ClassAd has an attribute named ``MyType``, which describes the type of ClassAd.
-In addition, the *condor\_collector* appends attributes to any daemon’s ClassAd, whenever the *condor\_collector* is queried.
+In addition, the *condor\_collector* appends attributes to any daemon's ClassAd, whenever the *condor\_collector* is queried.
 These additional attributes are listed in the unnumbered subsection labeled ClassAd Attributes Added by the *condor\_collector* on page \ `ClassAd Attributes Added by the